 - Undetected eye-coordination issues

 Blue light is all around us.
-It is emitted by the sun, artificial light and digital screens.
+It is emitted by the sun, some artificial light and all digital screens.
 It may be beneficial to our eyes in moderation as it is necessary for regulation of the sleep/wake cycles, mood and cognitive performances.
-However, overexposure, especially from digital device emission, may cause premature eye ageing and visual strain.
+However, overexposure, especially from digital devices, may cause premature eye ageing and visual strain.

-Timely, March is “Save Your Vision” month and some proactive measures we can take to avoid digital eye strain include:
+Some proactive measures we can take to avoid computer vision syndrome include:

 - Screen position – the centre of the computer screen should optimally be 10-12 cm below eye level.
-The screen distance should be:
+Ideally, the screen size should not be too small, and the distance should be:

 - at arm’s length for desktop computers